Blue Lagoon and Golden Circle Experience

 The tour continues to Gullfoss waterfall, created by the river Hvítá, which tumbles and plunges into a crevice some 32 m (105 ft.) deep, flowing down into a wide curved three-step "staircase".

-Your itinerary also includes the historical and geological wonder that is Thingvellir National Park, listed on UNESCO´s world heritage list, as well as a visit to the Fridheimar geothermal greenhouse.
+Your itinerary also includes the historical and geological wonder that is Thingvellir National Park, listed on UNESCO´s world heritage list.

 Departure to the Blue Lagoon follows the end of the Golden Circle tour from BSI Terminal at 6.00 pm with entry to the Blue Lagoon set for 7.00 pm.